OpenAnswers/top4j/docs/COMMAND_LINE_INTERFACE.md

 The command-line syntax for top4j consists of:

--h | -d delay -p pid
+-hv | -CD -d delay -p pid -S cache-size -T cache-ttl

+All command-line switches are optional.
+White space between command-line switches is also optional.

 -h : Help